src-d/gitbase/docs/using-gitbase/security.md

 gitbase server --user root --password r00tp4ssword! -d /my/repositories/path
 ```

-If you want to have more than one user or do not have the password in plain text you can use a user file with this format:
+If you want to have more than one user or not having the password in plain text you can use a user file with the following format:

 ```json
 [